cebix/frodo4/README.md

 $ sudo make install
 ```

-Installation is necessary to use the GTK-based settings GUI.
+Installation is necessary to use the GTK-based settings GUI and the file
+type associations of Frodo.

 ## Installation on macOS